 - Bge Snail Cell Line

-- Genomic DNA from Schistosoma mansoni
+- Genomic DNA and RNA

 The Schistosome Resource Center was established by Biomedical Research Institute, Rockville, Maryland in 1995.
 In 2010, BEI Resources became the web-based storefront for ordering of these reagents.
 Distribution of schistosome parasites and their immediate hosts will continue from Biomedical Research Institute.
 Genomic DNA and Library materials will be distributed from BEI Resources in Manassas, VA.